 Dentures sit on top of your gums and must be removed before you go to sleep so your gums have a chance to recover.
 When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture cleanser so they don’t dry out, crack, and warp.

 A dental implant is a prosthetic tooth root (typically made of titanium) that’s placed in your jaw to later support a crown.
 Many patients appreciate that dental implants look and function like natural teeth.
 This means that you’ll be able to continue eating your favorite foods without worrying about slipping dentures.
 Take care of yourlike you would natural teeth by brushing your teeth twice a day and flossing once daily.

 Should I Choose Dentures or Dental Implants?

-The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re a candidate for the dental implant procedure.
+The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re a candidate for the.
 In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.

 Am I a Candidate for Dental Implants?

 You’re a candidate for the dental implant procedure if you have healthy gum tissue and sufficient bone density in your jaw to place the implant.
 For successful osseointegration, there has to be enough jawbone tissue to support the titanium dental implant that’s placed in your jawbone.